IceBear Studio

 Sculpture

-Welcome ~ Abstracts ~ Native ~ Nature ~ Public Art ~ Sculpture ~ Stories ~ About the Artist ~ Events ~ Gallery & Contact
+Welcome ~ Abstracts ~ Native ~ Nature ~ Public Art ~ Sculpture ~ Stories ~ About the Artist ~ Events ~ Catalogue & Contact

 IceBear was awarded a Canada Council Grant to aid in the publication of the catalogue and video of last summer’s exhibition .
 Work is now underway on an expanded book length version .